bartsqueezy/ember-handlebars-brunch/README.md

 A few reminders about the configuration object mentioned above:

 1. Make sure the extension of each template file matches the `defaultExtension` property
 2. The value you provide for `root` should represent a directory located under your `app` directory.
 If you do not provide a value for this property, ember-handlebars-brunch will, by default, set the template name to the path of your file, starting from `app`.
-For instance, without defining the `root` property, a template located at `app/templates/index.hbs` will be registered with Ember like `Ember.TEMPLATES['app/templates/index']`.
+For instance, without defining the `root` property, a template located at `app/templates/index.hbs` will be registered with Ember as `Ember.TEMPLATES['app/templates/index']`.

 If using the exact example configuration above, your `views` and `templates` directories should look similar to this: